 Other interrogators at Guantánamo Bay prison have faced scrutiny for their actions both in and outside of the prison.
 Lieutenant Richard Zuley, a Chicago police detective in the Navy Reserve, worked as a Guantánamo interrogator starting in late 2005.
 According to a report in the Guardian, even before arriving at Guantánamo Zuley was praised for his ability to obtain confessions from subjects.
 During his career with the Chicago Police Department, Zuley conducted police interrogations primarily on Black Chicagoans.
 These interrogations involved the use of torture techniques similar to those he would later use at Guantánamo Bay: prolonged shackling, threats against the detained person’s family members, and coerced confessions.
 He attempted to obtain confessions and convictions regardless of the consequences, a philosophy shared at Guantánamo Bay.
 Zuley’s interrogation of Mohamedou Ould Slahi was described by a former Guantánamo Bay official as illegal, immoral, ineffective, and unconstitutional, and it eventually led to numerous false confessions by Slahi.
 In Chicago, several people have come forward to claim that their confessions or convictions were a result of Zuley’s torture.

-The current director of the CIA, Gina Haspel, was briefly the head of the CIA blacksite in Thailand and may have also briefly been in charge of a blacksite at Guantánamo Bay military prison itself.
+The former director of the CIA, Gina Haspel, was briefly the head of the CIA blacksite in Thailand and may have also briefly been in charge of a blacksite at Guantánamo Bay military prison itself.
 According to some reports, Abdel al-Rahim al-Hashiri was waterboarded three times during the time Haspel was the base commander in Thailand.
 She was also involved in a CIA order to destroy ninety-two videotapes revealing the torture of men in U.S. custody.
-While her nomination was controversial (over one hundred retired military officers released a letter calling her unfit for the position due to her role in the torture program), she was confirmed in 2018 and currently leads the agency.
+While her nomination was controversial (over one hundred retired military officers released a letter calling her unfit for the position due to her role in the torture program), she was confirmed in 2018 and led the agency until January 2021.